Peakboard/peakboard-templates.github.io/_templates/Shopfloor-Interactive-Safety-Cross-Quality-Q/en.md

 ---
 layout: article
-title: Interactive Shopfloor Board - Adjust your safety cross or quality Q with a single touch
+title: interactive dashboard for your shopfloor management - safety cross and quality q as lean management tools
 description:
-  - With this template you have the possibility to get an overview of security and quality at a glance.
-The whole thing works with a so called TileView and allows the user to touch each single tile with a touch screen or mouse.
-Afterwards he can adjust the value and save the whole thing.
-This way, managers and employees always have an overview of occupational safety and quality development directly on the store floor.
+  - In a calendar-like tile view this template gives an overview of the safety and quality in the organization contributing to a continuous improvement process (kaizen).
+The safety cross visualizes accidents and severity of injury at the workplace.
+The quality Q displays product quality - for an improved quality management in the manufacturing area.
+Adjust and save the values of individual tiles via touch screen or mouse.
+This will give both managers and workers a transparent overview of the safety, efficiency and productivity at the shopfloor.
 lang: en
 weight: 2000
 isDraft: true